sempiii42/ChIPseq_overlap/Gene_query/README.md

 Binding scores for both promoter regions

-\## ⚠️ Notes / Known Issues
+## Notes / Known Issues

-Some variables are overwritten (e.g., gene1\_best, df\_gene1)
+Some variables are overwritten (e.g., gene1_best, df_gene1)

-gene2 promoter is incorrectly defined using gene1\_tss
+gene2 promoter is incorrectly defined using gene1_tss

-intersect() is applied to the same dataset instead of gene1 vs gene2
+intersect() is applied to the same dataset instead of comparing gene1 vs gene2

-➡️ These should be corrected to ensure accurate results.
+These should be corrected to ensure accurate results.

-\## 🚀 Future Improvements
+## Future Improvements

 Support multiple genes